villhei/elixirtut/README.md

 ## <a name="processes"></a> Processes and actors

 ### Introduction

-"Processes are a part of the language - they do not belong to the operating system.
+*"Processes are a part of the language - they do not belong to the operating system.
 That's really what's wrong in languages such as Java or C++ that, threads are not in the language, they are something that's in the operating system.
-They inherit all the problems they have in the the operating system."
+They inherit all the problems they have in the the operating system."*

- - Joe Armstrong, The principal invertor of Erlang
+ --Joe Armstrong, The principal inventor of Erlang

 Elixir inherits the concept of processes from the Erlang Virtual Machine BEAM.
 In Elixir all code runs within processes, which area extremely light-weight abstractions over threads.
 Internally BEAM creates a set of kernel-level threads and schedules the light weight threads (processes) between the more heavy-weight lower level threads.
 The amount of kernel level threads usually equals the amount of available CPU cores.